Physician Use of Social Media

 Physicians should never provide any information that could be used to identify a patient, even in a closed or private-online forum.
 Although individual pieces of information may not breach confidentiality on their own, the sum of published information online could be enough to identify a patient or someone close to them.
 Privacy settings can be compromised.
 Content posted on social media is traceable even if posted anonymously.
 Social media content can be shared and commented upon, as such this content lives forever online and is often distributed widely.

 An RN highly criticizes her grandfather’s medical and nursing care via Facebook and is found guilty of professional misconduct by her regulatory body.
-Nurse’s appeal was denied by the Court who found off-duty conduct is subject to discipline by the regulator.
+The nurse’s appeal was denied by the Court who found off-duty conduct is subject to discipline by the regulator.
 Nurses may exercise their right to freedom of expression but not in a way that would harm other registered nurses or the nursing profession.
 (Queen’s Bench for SK Cit.
-2018 SKQ110) The Queen’s Bench decision was subsequently overturned by the SK Court of Appeal and the nurses professional misconduct finding by the regulator was set aside (Oct 2020).
-The appeal court found that the regulator unjustly infringed the nurses right to freedom of expression as the disciplinary panel failed to take a contextual approach in assessing whether this conduct was unprofessional.
+2018 SKQ110) The Queen’s Bench decision was subsequently overturned by the SK Court of Appeal and the nurse’s professional misconduct finding by the regulator was set aside.
+The appeal court found that the regulator unjustly infringed the nurse’s right to freedom of expression as the disciplinary panel failed to take a contextual approach in assessing whether this conduct was unprofessional.
 The appeal court was careful to not take its reasoning too far.
 It appears that as long as a contextualized approach is taken by regulators in scrutinizing social media posts by practitioners, findings of professional misconduct would likely be upheld.
 Societal views about the use of social media may conflict with professionalism standards.

-College of Physicians and Surgeons of Nova Scotia
+College of Physicians and Surgeons of Nova Scotia:

 - Professional Standards Regarding Advertising and Public Communications by Physicians